Comet Tsuchinshan–ATLAS: Perihelion

 The comet was recovered by Terry Lovejoy in the morning twilight on 11 September 2024, when it was located in the constellation of Sextans, at a magnitude of 5.5.
-The comet was spotted with the naked eye and photographed by astronaut Matthew Dominick on board the ISS on 20 September, followed by fellow astronaut Donald Pettit two days later.
+The comet was spotted with the naked eye and photographed by astronaut Matthew Dominick on board the International Space Station (ISS) on 20 September, followed by fellow astronaut Donald Pettit two days later.
 The first naked eye observation of the comet from Earth was reported on 23 September, with the comet having an estimated magnitude of 3.3, while its tail was reported to be 2.5 degrees long when it was observed with binoculars.

-During the last week of September it was located in the dawn sky, better visible from the Southern Hemisphere, and it was predicted to have brightened to second magnitude.
+During the last week of September, the comet was located in the dawn sky, better visible from the Southern Hemisphere, and it was predicted to have brightened to second magnitude.
 Perihelion took place on 27 September.
-By 1 October the comet had brightened to magnitude 2 and its tail was estimated to be 10–12 degrees long.
-In early October the comet's spectrum featured prominent sodium lines but it was depleted in carbon bearing species.
-After that it moved again in conjunction with the Sun.
-On 4 October the apparent magnitude was estimated to be 1.3.
-It is estimated that the comet reached its peak dust production rate of 10^{5} kg/sec^{-1} during perihelion.
+By 1 October, the comet had brightened to magnitude 2 and its tail was estimated to be 10–12 degrees long.
+In early October, the comet's spectrum featured prominent sodium lines but it was depleted in carbon bearing species.
+After that, it moved again in conjunction with the Sun.
+On 4 October, the apparent magnitude was estimated to be 1.3.
+It is estimated that the comet reached its peak dust production rate of 10^{5} kg/sec during perihelion.